acusti/onscrolling/README.md

 #### `direction` string

 The scroll axis to monitor.
-Values can be `x` or `horizontal` to trigger when the page is scrolled horizontally, `y` or `vertical` to trigger when the page is scrolled vertically (the default behavior if not direction is provided), or `any` to trigger when the page is scrolled in any direction.
+Values can be `x` or `horizontal` to trigger when the page is scrolled horizontally, `y` or `vertical` to trigger when the page is scrolled vertically (the default behavior if no direction is provided), or `any` to trigger when the page is scrolled in any direction.

 #### `callback` function